ripcdoc/virtualmin-domains-expiry-monitor/README.md

-# Webmin Domain Registration and SSL Expiry Monitoring Script with Jinja2 Templated Email Alerts and Comprehensive Error Handling with Persistent Alerts.
+# Webmin Domain and SSL Expiry Monitoring Script with Jinja2 Templated Alerts & Comprehensive Error Handling

 ![Webmin Monitor Logo](expiry-monitor-logo.webp)

 ## Overview

 This Python script helps administrators monitor the expiration of SSL certificates and domain registrations for domains managed by Webmin/Virtualmin servers.
 It interacts with the Webmin API, fetches the list of domains, checks their SSL and domain registration expiration dates, and logs warnings if they are close to expiry.
 It also updates a local file (`domains.txt`) to track current domains and logs any changes.
 The script uses Jinja2 for templating and full customization of the email alerts.

+It supports both single-run and continuous execution modes and can be set up as a systemd service or cron job for automated execution.
+The script includes error handling with retries and exponential backoff to manage network issues effectively.

 ## Features